MA History of ArtFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who have graduated from the MA programme in History of Art have gone on to careers as journalists, art consultants, buying and marketing executives, and gallery assistants.
+Students who have graduated from the MA programme in History of Art have gone on to careers in a variety of field, including: journalism, art consultancy, buying and marketing, in galleries and more.

 Request more information